preetsanjam/Web_Development/JavaScript/notes.md

 - JavaScript is a scripting language, which means it is loosely defined.
 - A loosely typed language is a programming language where there is no need for variables to be defined.
 It is easier to debug and test your code using loosely typed languages.
 - Compile time errors are detected by the compiler and occur when we violate the syntax rules.
 It indicates that we need to fix the error before compiling the code.
 - JavaScript is an interpreted language, not a compiled language.
-The browser picks up the Javascript code line by line.
+The browser picks up the JavaScript code line by line.
 It is not compiled and translated to some other form.
 - **Main features of JavaScript:**
     - JavaScript is interpreted line by line.
     - We can build the backend of an application using JavaScript.
     - JavaScript is the only language for writing scripts for the frontend of an application.
 - `console.log()` is a built-in JavaScript function used to print messages to the console (usually the browser’s developer tools or terminal).
-    - `console` --> JavaScript object for accessing the console
+    - `console` - JavaScript object for accessing the console
-    - `.log()` --> Method that prints a message
+    - `.log()` - Method that prints a message
 - In JavaScript, a **primitive data type is data that is not an object and has no methods or properties**.
 A few primitive data types include number, string, boolean, NULL, etc.
 - A variable that is declared and not assigned a value is of type 'undefined'.
 - 'Undefined' is a data type by itself.
 It means a variable has been declared but has not been assigned a value.